Meta-Method/Nova-Corporation-Laws/Directives/Class - A Act.md

  **-** Honor rank achieved due to development work (only attributed by the Administrator)
  **-** Approved by the Overwatch

+## Expectations
+All Class - As are to:
+- Remain continuously active, loyal and dedicated to the Corporation.
+- Be a helpful and kind member of the community.
+- Contribute to reading Class - D applications.
+- Engage the community.
+- Be encouraging to others, as well as for the Corporation.
+- Continuously be trusted and consistently meet expectations.

 ## Applications
 Class - A have the ability to read and review pending applications for Test Subjects applying for the Class - D rank.
 Members at the rank of Class - A are required to properly read said application and process such without bias.